helloimalemur/MyQ_Garage_autoopener/README.md

-1. place scripts in the same folder and replace "<path to scripts>" within checkhost.py and screen_checkhost.sh with this path
+1. place scripts in the same folder and replace "path to scripts" within checkhost.py and screen_checkhost.sh with this path
 2. add account info to close-garage.py and open-garage.py
 3. add webhook url in discord-notif.sh for discord notifications
 4. Cron starting and stopping using screen-checkhost.sh and screen-checkhost-stop.sh